 Why can’t you remove all the hair in one session?

 You need to understand how hair grows.
 Not all hairs are actively growing at the same time.
 Your hair actually grows in three phases: active growth (anagen) phase, regressive (catagen) phase, and resting (telogen) phase.
 The laser works by targeting the melanin (pigment) in the hair follicles that are principally in the active growth phase at the time of the treatment.

 The duration of each phase is dependent upon several factors, including body location.
 For example, at any one time 90% of the hairs on the scalp are in the growth (antagen) phase, compared to only 70% of the hair on our arms.
 During the regression (catagen) phase, the surrounding skin begins to absorb the hair bulb.
 Finally, the hair enters the resting (telogen) phase, at the end of which the hair falls out and the follicle begins the cycle again.

 How long do I wait between each session?

 Various body areas are treated in different time frames in accordance with hair cycles.
-For example, a back and shoulder area or a bikini is treated every 10-13 weeks; whereas facial areas will be on a 7-10 week cycle.
-Other areas may vary slightly.
-Treatments done any sooner than these time frames will result in twice as many treatments needed to produce the same results.
+For example, a back, shoulder, bikini or leg area should be treated close to every 6-8 weeks; whereas facial areas will be closer a 4-6 week cycle.
+Treatments done way outside of these guidelines might result in more treatments needed.